 And, if your answer to the question “is AmeriCorps worth it?” came out a resounding NO – there’s no shame.
+This is a judgment-free AmeriCorps review.
 Good for you for doing your research and making an informed decision.

-If you’re thinking that more of less of this experience sounds like something you’re interested in, maybe it’s time to start applying.
+If you’re thinking that more of less of the AmeriCorps experience sounds like something you’re interested in, maybe it’s time to start applying.

-It’s true of any job that you want to be properly prepared for the interview, but due to the range of opportunities in AmeriCorps it’s really helpful if you ask the right questions.
+It’s true of any job that you want to be properly prepared for the interview, but due to the range of opportunities in AmeriCorps, it’s imperative that you ask the right questions.

 Important Question #1: What percentage of the time for this position is spent in the office versus in the field?

 If you’re doing a year of service to be active and not sit behind a computer, make sure you’re not signing up for a desk job.
 I sat behind a computer screen in a cubical most days.